department-of-veterans-affairs/vets-website/_education/5-gi-bill-post-9-11-yellow-ribbon-program.md

 - Additional tuition

 ### How it works
-1. After you submit your application for Post-9/11 GI Bill benefits and VA finds you eligible, you will receive a Certificate of Eligibility.
+1. After you submit your application for Post-9/11 GI Bill® benefits and VA finds you eligible, you will receive a Certificate of Eligibility.

 2. Bring this certificate to your participating institution’s financial aid, military liaison, or other office as determined by your school, and ask to apply to your school’s Yellow Ribbon Program.